lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 The :guilabel:`Keyboard Layout` tab has settings to add a new keyboard layout.
 In the top center of the window is a listing of your current keyboard layout and any varaint applied to it.
 To add a keyboard layout press the :guilabel:`Add` button.
 To remove the keyboard layout left click on the keyboard and press the :guilabel:`Remove` button.
 To move a keyboard layout up or down press the :guilabel:`up` or :guilabel:`down` buttons.
 To change your keyboard model in choose your keyboard model in the :guilabel:`Keyboard model` drop down.

+The :guilabel:`Mouse and Touchpad` tab has settings for touchpads.
+To select which device to change settings use the :guilabel:`Device` drop down menu.
+To change how fast your touchpad accelrates use the :guilabel:`Acceleration speed` field.
+To revese the scrolling direction check the :guilabel:`Natural Scrolling` checkbox.

 .. image:: keyboardlayout.png

 How to launch